 Chelsea holds a B.A. in elementary and special education from Towson University.
 Chelsea believes that children learn best when given the freedom to explore, ask questions, and make discoveries.
 She aspires to bring her passion for curiosity and creativity into her daily teaching, and loves seeing her students develop their own passions as they continue along the road to becoming lifelong learners.
 Chelsea has taught in Audubon’s Forest Kindergarten Oaks class and the Saplings and Sprouts classes.
-She lives in Silver Spring with her children Olivia and Evan, their golden Gracie and their cat Duma.
+She lives in Silver Spring with her children and their cat Duma.
 Chelsea and her family enjoy gardening, baking, and finding new hiking trails to explore.

 Shannon Earle, Oaks Teacher

 Shannon, Oaks Forest Kindergarten teacher, holds a M.S. in Natural Resources and Environment with a focus on Environmental Education from the University of Michigan and a B.A. in Anthropology from the University of North Carolina.
 Her career has included work as an Interpretive Park Ranger in Canyonlands National Park, environmental education with schools around a community forest reserve in Costa Rica as a Peace Corps Volunteer, and eight years managing a conservation education and training program at Conservation International.
 She served as a board member and parent co-opper at the Takoma Park Cooperative Nursery School for seven years.
 She loves fungi, gardening, cooking, camping, and travel.
-She lives on a tiny urban homestead in Takoma Park with her husband, three daughters (Kiera, Ailyn, and Riana), Hoodoo the cat and occasional tadpoles and caterpillars.
+She lives on a tiny urban homestead in Takoma Park with her husband, three daughters, Hoodoo the cat and occasional tadpoles and caterpillars.

 Ruth Polk, Acorns Teacher